-Sunday Community Breakfasts Every Sunday, with few exceptions, for over 20 years the Legion has served between 100-150 patrons every week.
+Sunday Community Breakfasts Every Sunday (see announcement block on each page for special dates or closures), with few exceptions, for over 20 years the Legion has served between 100-150 patrons every week.
 The all-you-can-eat breakfast is served from 7:30 until 11 a.m.
 Your choice of pancakes, toast, sausage, bacon, eggs your way, home fries, French toast and beverages (OJ, tomato juice, milk, hot cocoa, tea and coffee).
 Featured specials: first Sunday of each month: S.O.S. gravy.
 Third Sunday of each month: sausage gravy and biscuits.

 The Legion Breakfast owes its successful longevity to three things: simplicity, value and consistency.
 "The weekend meal serves as one of the longest continuously held community breakfasts in the county, and has become a staple weekend routine for many." -Matthew White, The Evening Sun, Aug.
 20, 2014.